 There are a number of techniques to increase your free storage, like deleting apps you no longer use, emptying system caches and so forth, but they all pale in comparison to the simplest of solutions—actually moving storage-hungry photos and videos off your device to safely store them in the cloud.

 In this post, we’ll tell you all you need to know about the most popular cloud storage solutions.
 We’re going to detail backing up your media to each of them and discuss recommended strategies for freeing up as much storage space as possible without destroying your personal memories or changing your workflow much.

 Before we begin

-Aside from Apple’s iCloud Photo Library feature, which pretty much functions on auto-pilot due to its tight integration with iOS, setting up a third-party service to manage your photos entails the following steps:
+Aside from Apple’s iCloud Photos feature, which pretty much functions on auto-pilot due to its tight integration with iOS, setting up a third-party service to manage your photos entails the following steps:

-Firstly, you must sign up on the service, usually on the web, download a companion iOS app from the App Store and grant it permission to access your media.
+Firstly, you must sign up for the service, usually on the web, download a companion iOS app from the App Store and grant it permission to access your media.

 Secondly, you shall enable camera upload functionality within that app, which usually requires granting access to your location because these kinds of apps resume uploading when your location changes.